aklaing/elm-visualize-compilation/README.md

   many code bases.
 Since English text is written from left to right, more space is available for the latter case (the 19 nodes importing one) when the many children of **A** are displayed vertically.
-This is achieved by using the the `rankdir=LR;` options.
+This is achieved by using the the `rankdir=LR;` option.

 - There are different options for the `splines` argument to dot, but personally I have found the `true` default to be most visually pleasing.
-It is possible to allow the end-user to choose what type of arrows they want and pass that through to `dot`.
+It is possible to allow the end-user to choose what type of arrows they want and pass that option through to `dot`.

 #### Limitations: